yyriley/UniEvents/README.md

 ### Optional User Stories
 * User will see old events greyed out
+* User can view events specific to club
-* User can see/subscribe to events specific to club
+* User can subscribe to events specific to club
-* Users can be assigned as leaders for club (admin)
+* User can be assigned as a leaders for a club (admin)
 * User can comment on posts
-* User can send DMs
-* User can assign admins positions is they are club president/vice
+* User can assign admins positions is they are admin
-* User can upload an image associated with an event/club if admin?
+* User can upload an image associated with an event if they are admin
+* User can upload an image associated with a club if they are admin
+* User is notified of upcoming events

 ### 2. Screen Archetypes
-* Profile
-    * User can view the clubs they belong to
-    * User can view the clubs they are an admin in
-    * User can view their profile image
-    * User can view their username
 * Login
     * User can log in/log out
 * Registration